aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 ## Queuing the Password Reset email

-By default Laravel triggers a notification when a user completed the registration step to send a verification email when the `Auth::routes` method has this feature enabled via the  `['verify' => true]` parameter.

-This notification directly sends the email as part of the web request by calling the sendEmailVerificationNotification() method on the User class.
-The sendEmailVerificationNotification method is included in the User class through the extended `Illuminate\Foundation\Auth\User` class:
+Normally the included password reset notification directly sends the email as part of the web request by calling the sendPasswordResetNotification() method on the User class.
+The sendPasswordResetNotification method is included in the User class through the extended `Illuminate\Foundation\Auth\User` class:

 ```php
 namespace App;